Build Cryptocurrency Portfolio Tracker Using React

 export default App;

-Start application again using npm start:
+Start the application again using npm start:

 Cryptocurrency portfolio tracker header